25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 Rent a car and set off for an adventure around Baja

-During both times I came to Baja I rented a car and went off for an adventure.
+During both times I came to Baja, I rented a car and went off on an adventure.

 I believe renting a car is the best way to discover a place, as you can reach secret corners where local buses don’t go.

-You can read my itineraries by clicking on the below links:
+You can read my itineraries by clicking on the links below:

 One Week Baja California Sur Itinerary